 The 2013 Buckeyes used a late-season surge to come within a game of winning the team's fourth-consecutive Big Ten regular-season title.
 Ohio State then won the 2013 Big Ten Tournament Championship in Chicago and then won three games in the NCAA tournament to end the 2012-13 season in the NCAA Elite Eight.

-Over the last four years, Matta's teams advanced to a second appearance in the Final Four (2012) during his tenure, have made an unmatched four-consecutive appearances in the NCAA tournament "Sweet 16," own three Big Ten regular-season crowns and have appeared in all four Big Ten tournament title games during that stretch.
+Over the last five years, Matta's teams advanced to a second appearance in the Final Four (2012) during his tenure, made a then-unmatched four-consecutive appearances (2010-13) in the NCAA tournament "Sweet 16," own three Big Ten regular-season crowns and have appeared in four Big Ten tournament title games (2010-13).

-In nine seasons at Ohio State, Matta teams have appeared in seven NCAA tournaments, including each of the last five.
+In 10 seasons at Ohio State, Matta teams have appeared in eight NCAA tournaments, including each of the last six.
 The Buckeyes own five Big Ten regular-season titles, seven Big Ten tournament title game appearances, with four championships.
-Ohio State teams have played for the tournament title in each of the last five years, a league record.
+Ohio State teams have played for the tournament title in five of the last years, a league record.
 The streak of five-consecutive appearances from 2009-13 is a Big Ten Conference record.

-After posting a record of 29-8 in 2012-13, Matta's Ohio State teams have compiled a record of 250-73, a win total which is the most of any Big Ten coach over the last nine years.
+After posting a mark of 25-10 in 2013-14, Matta's Ohio State teams have compiled a record of 275-83, a win total which is the most of any Big Ten coach over the last 10 years.
 Matta's record in regular-season conference play (121-53) is tied (Wisconsin) for the top spot among all league coaches.

-Several records and outstanding achievements highlighted Matta's ninth season in Columbus last year but success has been the norm for Ohio State since Matta took over the program in 2004-05.
+Several records and outstanding achievements highlighted Matta's 10th season in Columbus last year but success has been the norm for Ohio State since Matta took over the program in 2004-05.